marota/Autoencoder_Embedding_Expert_Caracteristion_/README.md

 ![Alt text](images/ProjectionSlectionJour.png?raw=true "Title")

 To do so, launch the project under Binder.
-It will open a jupyter session in your web navigator.
-Then go into a folder of a projector you want to explore.
-Finally, click on New -> Tensorboard.
-The projector opens under Tensorboard in a new window and you are ready to start explore!

 # Features to explore in projectors
 To caracterize our data, here are different expert features that could be important: